chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 OCLP (OpenCore Legacy Patcher) requires a minimum of Partial-SIP (System Integrity Protection) in order to perform root patching, which we have to do in order to have working Wi-Fi again.
 You can disable SIP entirely, but for security reasons and for application support reasons I do NOT recommend fully disabling SIP.

 - Navigate to `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> csr-active-config`.
-- Change the Data vlue of csr-active-config to `03080000` which sets SIP to Partial.
+- Change the Data value of csr-active-config to `03080000` which sets SIP to Partial.
 - Make sure to save your config.plist!

 ### Applying OCLP Root Patches: